benhaslett/Ben-Haslett/README.md

 # Career
 ## 2020 - Present: Wodonga Institute of TAFE
 ### Team Lead Business Solutions
+- Reliably supervising a multidisciplinary team
+- Dynamically leading 2 developers and 2 Project Managers
+- Accountable to CIO for Management of whole of institute Programs and projects

 **Achievements**
+- Successfully implemented IT PMO engagement framework.
+Making it easier for the Institute to execute projects
+- Valued contributor to the Cyber Resilience Strategy, building compliance with ASD Essential 8 and VPDFS
+- Created tools and cultural conditions to transform Annual ITC Business plan into an Agile Project Portfolio review quarterly
+- Implemented ITIL Change Management Process
+- Deployed IT Service Management solution
+- Successful transition to remote delivery of all team services during COVID-19 Lock Downs

 ## 2017 - 2019: Northern Beaches Council
 ### Manager Service Delivery